-Acidic Rock Outcrops and Calcareous Cliffs and Talus cover small areas within the CFA, and are threatened by non-native invasive plants, woody encroachment, quarrying and other development.
-A map illustrating the location of these rare habitat types on the east side of the CFA is on the following page, and those outside of forest patches may be more vulnerable to stresses.
-One priority SGCN listed for this CFA, as well as several rare plant communities associated with this CFA are listed below.
+Acidic Rock Outcrops, Cliffs and Talus, Calcareous Cliffs and Talus, and Shale Barrens cover small areas within the CFA, but make up large percent coverage for the state.
+These habitats are threatened by non-native invasive plants, woody encroachment, quarrying and other development.
+A map illustrating the location of these rare habitat types is on the following page, and those in smaller forest patches may be more vulnerable to stresses.
+These habitat types, while covering only small areas, are priorities for the conservation of rare plant communities in this CFA.

-The table below lists one priority species in the CFA associated with rock outcrops, cliffs and talus, and shale barrens.
+The table below lists priority species in the CFA associated with Rock Outcrops, Cliffs and Talus, and Barren habitats.

-Priority Species in Rock Outcrop, Cliff and Talus, and Shale Barren Habitats
+Priority species associated with Rock Outcrops, Cliffs and Talus, and Barren habitats.